LEG OVER HEAD PREPARATION

 Let’s be clear that accessing postures is a nice outcome, but it’s the journey of self discovery along the way that is the true gift.
-Leg over head pose, even the preparation if you will, can look quite intimidating.
-It will either be a pose you completely reject and turn away from, or it might become a posture you choose to pursue.
-If you choose the latter it’s important to understand that “chasing” the posture is not the answer.
+Leg Over Head Pose, even the preparation if you will, can look quite intimidating.
+It might be a pose you completely reject and turn away from, or it might become a posture you choose to pursue.
+If you choose the latter, it’s important to understand that “chasing” the posture is not the answer.
 It’s an extreme posture, so taking your time through the process, unfolding your individual needs, and allowing yourself to be patient with all that’s required is the best approach.

 Relentlessly chasing the posture may take you further away from feeling the benefits it has to offer.
-A healthy amount of discernment in regards to when to push forward and when to pull back will provide a more positive experience.
+A healthy amount of discernment regarding when to push forward and when to pull back will provide a more positive experience.

 WATCH THE VIDEO: LEG OVER HEAD PREPARATION